Amazon Web Services

 To create an IAM role for ElemBio Cloud, see Creating IAM Users in the AWS Documentation and apply the following requirements:

-- Give the IAM user a name that is clearly associated with Element instruments, such as Element-ServiceUser.
+- Provide the IAM user a name that is clearly associated with Element instruments, such as Element-ServiceUser.

-- After creating the user, edit the user and create an inline policy using the IAM User policy template.
+- Use the IAM User policy template to create an inline policy.
 Update the template with your bucket name and restrictions.

 - Create an access key through the AWS console.

 - Select third-party service for the access key use case.
-Copy the access and secret access keys to use for adding the storage connection.
+To add the storage connection, use the access and secret access keys.

 - Download the